cstarrett/cstarrett.github.io/_posts/2022-06-10-relief-from-restlessness.md

 ---

-Nobody likes restlessness, that dissatisfaction with where we are in our work, or in life.
+Nobody likes restlessness — that dissatisfaction with where we are in our work, or in life.

 It's natural to want to get rid of that feeling.
 Whether through distraction, or projects, or study, or travel, or something else, we try to find a way to get away from our dissatisfaction through *doing.* This the origin of the classic "mid-life crisis" trope, which can happen in any stage of life, before or after the supposed "middle."